-If you have been injured due to a medical accident, you will want help getting your life back on track.
-That means help from a medical negligence lawyer you can trust.
+Our medical negligence solicitors provide legal support that you can trust.
+If you have been injured due to a medical accident, our lawyers can help get your life back on track.

 Stephanie Prior Partner

-Medical negligence claims can be complex and require a specialist lawyer.
 Osbornes Law has been helping individuals and families for nearly 50 years.
 Our medical negligence lawyers are accredited by and are members of the leading charity campaigning for patient safety and justice, Action against Medical Accidents (AvMA).
-We are also accredited by the Law Society as experts in medical negligence.
-The team is led by Stephanie Prior who practiced as a nurse for many years before becoming a lawyer.
-Her experience in medicine and knowledge of the NHS is vital to our clients in securing our clients the correct level of compensation and on-going treatment and rehabilitation.
+The Law Society also accredits us as experts in medical negligence.
+The team is led by Stephanie Prior, who practised as a nurse for many years before becoming a lawyer.
+Her experience in medicine and knowledge of the NHS are vital to securing our clients the correct level of compensation and ongoing treatment and rehabilitation.

 Our lawyers have helped clients pursue a medical negligence claim following:

 If you have been affected due to poor medical treatment, contact our London solicitors today, and we will help establish whether you may bring a claim.